LMH Health Implementing Precautions for Influenza-Like Illnesses | Learn More

-Home > Wellness Resources > Health Library > HIV Treatment in Children
+Home > Be Healthy > Health Library > HIV Treatment in Children

 HIV (human immunodeficiency virus) is a virus that attacks the immune system, the body's natural defense system.
 Without a strong immune system, the body has trouble fighting off disease.
 Both the virus and the infection it causes are called HIV.